-Renowned as the deadliest sniper in America's military history, Chris Kyle began shooting at 8 years old when his father bought him a bolt-action .30-06 Springfield rifle.
-He put in time practicing with it when his father took him to hunt pheasant, quail, and deer in Texas near their home in Odessa.
+Renowned as the deadliest sniper in America's military history, Chris Kyle began shooting at eight years old when his father bought him a bolt-action .30-06 Springfield rifle.
+He put in time practicing with it when his father took him to hunt pheasant, quail and deer in Texas near their home in Odessa.

-After school, he worked as a professional rodeo bronco rider, but that career was cut short when suffered an injury to his arm.
-Once healed, Kyle decided to join the military.
+After school, he worked as a professional rodeo bronco rider, but that career was cut short when he suffered an injury to his arm.
+Once healed, Kyle joined the military.
 He originally tried for the Marines, but a Navy recruiter convinced him to attempt becoming a SEAL.
-Although initially rejected due to pins in his arms post-injury, Kyle later received an offer to attend Basic Underwater Demolition SEAL school (BUDS) and joined in 1999.
+Although initially rejected due to pins in his arms post-injury, Kyle later received an offer to attend Basic Underwater Demolition/SEAL school (BUD/S) and joined in 1999.

-Kyle's reputation as the deadliest sniper in American military history is currently uncontested.
+Kyle's reputation as the deadliest sniper in American military history currently is uncontested.
 Out of 255 claimed kills, 160 were confirmed.
 His farthest confirmed kill took place in 2008 near Sadr City at 2,100 yards away.
-Kyle saw a combatant with a rocket launcher moving towards an American convoy and killed him with a single round.
-Throughout the rest of this career, Kyle was shot twice, survived six IEDs, and earned two Silver Stars and five Bronze Stars for valor in combat.
+Kyle saw a combatant with a rocket launcher moving toward an American convoy and killed him with a single round.
+Throughout the rest of this career, Kyle was shot twice, survived six IEDs and earned two Silver Stars and five Bronze Stars for valor in combat.

-Kyle left the military in 2009 and lived in Midlothian, Texas with his wife and two children.
-He became president of a training company, Craft International, where he instructed members of the US military and local law enforcement.
+Kyle left the military in 2009 and lived in Midlothian, Texas -- southwest of Dallas -- with his wife and two children.
+He became president of a training company, Craft International, where he instructed members of the U.S. military and local law enforcement.

-He died tragically on February 2, 2013, when he and a friend were shot and killed at the Rough Creek Lodge shooting range in Texas by veteran Marine Eddie Ray Routh, who reportedly suffers from PTSD and will be on trial for the murders.
-Kyle was buried on February 12, 2013, in Austin, Texas, after a funeral procession that stretched over 200 miles, with thousands of residents paying their respects along the way.
+He died tragically on Feb.
+2, 2013, when he and a friend were shot and killed at the Rough Creek Lodge shooting range in Texas by veteran Marine Eddie Ray Routh, who reportedly suffers from PTSD.
+Routh was found guilty of the murders and sentenced to life in prison without parole in 2015.
+Kyle was buried on Feb.
+12, 2013, in Austin, Texas, after a funeral procession that stretched more than 200 miles, with thousands of residents paying their respects along the way.

 Want to Learn More About Military Life?